gavinmcfarland/plugma/packages/plugma/migration/v1/README.md

     +import { defineConfig } from 'vite'
     ```

--   And then finally return the config in a callback
+-   And then finally return the config directly in a callback

     ```diff
     -export default defineConfig(